 Jodi and her husband went to the rescue and were expecting to see this adorable, perhaps feisty dog ready to play and get into trouble.
 Instead, this frozen statue of a dog came out with her teets hanging to the grass.

 As Jodi re-told the story to me she added, “I was so naive.
 I asked why her teets were like that.
-The rescuer told me that Princess had just given birth and all her puppies died in an Amish mill in La Farge, WI.”
+The rescuer told me that Princess had just given birth and all her puppies died in a puppy mill in La Farge, WI.”

 Jodi went on to describe, “I replied with what I hear so often today, ’How can they get away with that?’”